News & Events... What's Hot?

 Town's Building Department is now offering new early hours beginning at 7 a.m., Monday through Friday.
 These early hours offer applicants the opportunity to speak with representatives from the Building Department, prior to normal business hours.
 Board of Zoning and Appeals (BZA) hours will remain from 9am to 4:30pm.
 Building Dept; 210 Plandome Road.

 More info: www.northhempsteadny.gov, or call 311 [ from outside Town dial 516-869-6311 ].

 MORE PARKING SPACES!
-Article on the approved Town ordinance for the MJDavies parking spaces, but additionally highlights the current efforts underway to get the MPD Lot#3 Reconfiguration Project "back on track" (draft IMA between Town and MPD).
+Article on the approved Town ordinance for the MJDavies parking spaces, and additionally highlights the current MPD Lot#3 Reconfiguration Project to be completed summer 2018.
 See

 May 23rd at noon, front steps of the Theodore Roosevelt Executive & Legislative Building @ 1550 Franklin Avenue in Mineola to urge the County to reopen the Sixth Precinct as a fully staffed precinct.
 The Nassau County Legislature’s meeting follows at 1pm in the Legislative Chambers with a public comment period.
 Those who wish to speak (max 3 mins per person) will need to fill out speaker registration forms after entering the Legislative Chambers.
 Everyone is welcome to fill the chambers and hold signs to show support for the reopening of the Precinct.

 The Town of North Hempstead's Residential Garabage and Recycling (Town unincoprporated Manhasset areas) pick up schedule is available online (link) or call 311.
 Residents in Incoorporated villages- see you village's webpage or call your Village Clerk's office.
 Are you recycling properly?
 See the Town's Recycling Guidelines online at (link).